Nothing brings us more joy than seeing our clients recover

 We care about you.

 Don’t you hate having to wait for the compensation you deserve?

 We understand how frustrating it can be when the insurance companies won’t cooperate.
 It doesn’t have to be that way.
 We will protect your rights during this difficult time.
 We are here to help.

 Fax: (716) 648-0810

 Our practice is dedicated to serving the residents of the Western New York region, including Buffalo, Hamburg, and the Southern Tier with sound and effective legal representation.

-Our experienced trial attorneys have successfully handled every type of personal injury case from sex abuse, car accidents, slips & falls, dog bites, and construction accidents, in addition to employment matters involving sexual harassment and wrongful termination.
+Our experienced trial attorneys have successfully handled every type of personal injury case from sex abuse, car accidents, slips & falls, dog bites, and construction accidents.

 When you find yourself seeking legal counsel, call Chiacchia & Fleming, LLP and set up a consultation.
 We’re here for you.